Summary

 • Each new condition requires a separate range and criteria.

-Applying criteria
+Applying Criteria

 The SUMIFS function supports logical operators (>,<,<>,=) and wildcards (*,?) for partial matching.
-Because SUMIFS is in a group of eight functions that split logical criteria into two parts, the syntax is a bit tricky.
-Each condition requires a separate range and criteria, and operators need to be enclosed in double quotes ("").
-The table below shows some common examples:
+The tricky part is the syntax needed to apply the criteria.
+This is because SUMIFS is in a group of eight functions that split logical criteria into two parts: range and criteria.
+Because of this design, operators must be enclosed in double quotes ("").
+The table below shows the syntax required for a variety of criteria:

 Target Criteria